netxms/netxms-doc/admin/appendix.rst

 Supported Platforms: Windows, Linux, Solaris, AIX, HP-UX, FreeBSD, NetBSD, OpenBSD

 Parameters:
   1. Interface name or interface index.
-Index can be obtained form ``Net.InterfaceList`` list.
+Index can be obtained from ``Net.InterfaceList`` list.

 Number of input bytes on interface